nikczemnydev/reactodo/README.md

 # Reactodo: A Modern To-Do List App - and my first React.js project. #

 Reactodo is a minimalist and efficient to-do list application designed to help you manage your tasks effortlessly.

-Let’s dive into its features:
+# Features: #

 1. Task Input:
 Users can easily input their tasks by typing in the task, and either pressing the Enter key or clicking the “Add Task” button.